erictt/computer-science-learning/source/_posts/cs6210/lesson-07b.md

 <img src="https://i.imgur.com/J1llQoD.png" style="width: 800px" />

 - A typical parallel program involves getting a lock for accessing data structures and releasing it after the critical section.
-- Coherence action is taken on every access even if it's not warranted until the lock is released.
+- **Coherence action is taken on every access**, even if it's not warranted until the lock is released.

 ###  Release Consistency(RC)